185 Lyman Street

 The huge rhododendrons were vibrant under the threatening sky.
 The house look so small behind the shrubs.

 A short walk across the grass brings you to the well-known greenhouse, one of the oldest in the United States.
 I've visited this many times through the years, usually in February or March, when the camellias are in bloom.
-I wrote about this greenhouse in 2014, and share photos.

 I have decided not to use the Comment feature for my blog.
 If you would like to leave a comment for me or ask a question, please write me at my email: BarbaraPoole@Gmail.com.
 Thank you.